Category Bias Definition:

 - Beware of silos:

-Department names and job titles also promote category bias.
+Department names and job titles also promote category bias as they reinforce a silo mentality that is damaging to growth.
 As a result of having “Conversion Specialists” or “Optimisation Managers” the CRO team can become just another silo which happens to have responsibility for digital optimisation.
+Silos make collaboration more difficult, often kill innovation and can undermine your growth strategy.

 Category bias confirms the importance of the first few seconds when a visitor lands on your site.
 After all first impressions do count.
 It is also important to align corporate social responsibility strategy with how your brand may be negatively categorised by users.